 Cebu City's slogan is inviting: "The most livable city for all."
 The city government proactively empowers government intervention programs that help to ensure clean and orderly streets in Cebu City.
-This is where you'll find a very livable and fully-developed infrastructure and many big-city amenities in what is the second largest city of the Philippines behind Manila.
+This is where you'll find an advanced and fully-developed infrastructure and many big-city amenities in what is the second largest city of the Philippines behind Manila.
 Many expats find Cebu the preferred large-city location of the archipelago, with modern and clean streets, abundantly affordable produce and a kind and loving populous.

 A separate and isolated island connected by a couple of bridges from Cebu City is Mactan Island.
-This island is one of the major tourist destinations of the Cebu region, maintaining many great tourist spots and attractions.
-Mactan is a coral island offering some of the best water sport activities in the Philippines such as diving, snorkeling, island hopping, sailing, and jet skiing, along with numerous cultural activities.
+This island is one of the major tourist destinations of the Cebu region, maintaining many fantastic and impressive scenic spots and attractions.
+Mactan is a coral island offering some of the best water sport activities in the Philippines such as diving, snorkeling, island hopping, sailing, and jet skiing—along with numerous cultural activities.
 It is one of the most successful economic, tax-free zones for businesses in the Philippines.
 Here there are many Japanese-owned companies and a massive furniture and musical instrument industry producing guitars, ukuleles and other instruments.

 The Philippines Department of Tourism reported that more than 1.6 million visitors arrived in Cebu in 2009; this included approximately 990,000 domestic visitors.
 Cebu City is served by Mactan-Cebu International Airport, located on Mactan Island.
-This is the second busiest airport the Philippines island nation.
+This is the second busiest airport in the Philippines island nation.

 Clark Resorts and Economic Zone

 Nayong Pilipino offers a walk through Philippine history and the island's diverse culture.
 This is an interesting and provocative theme park offering a chance to experience the Philippines in a unique and informative way.
 From replica homes of former revolutionary leaders to native villages, this teaching theme park is the perfect place to better understand the land of 7107 islands.
-Click for Clark Hotels

 Subic Resorts and Economic Zone

 Enjoy the Philippines newest and fastest growing adventure tourism spot.
-Travelers to this previously undiscovered Philippines treasure will be treated to dramatic coastlines and islands that greet the traveler with gorgeous limestone formations, pristine and secluded white sand beaches and a hefty variety of adventure sports.
+Carmarines Sur welcomes more than 1.5 million visitors a year, including over 1.2 million domestic travelers.Travelers to this previously undiscovered Philippines treasure will be treated to dramatic coastlines and islands that greet the traveler with gorgeous limestone formations, pristine and secluded white sand beaches and a hefty variety of adventure sports.

-If you are looking for the latest in adventure, then you'll have to try the Camsur Watersports Complex (CWC).
+If you are looking for the latest and greatest in adventure tourism, then you'll have to try the Camsur Watersports Complex (CWC).
 This world-class facility was Host to the 2008 Wake Park Championships.

-U.S. military officers and enlisted men alike would pick this town for relaxation and rejuvenation during the American occupation.
-Camp John Hay was originally established in 1903 after President Theodore Roosevelt signed an executive order.
-The base was officially designated a communications station, but in reality, it was more accurately used for rest and relaxation for U.S. Military and Department of Defense officials.
+U.S. military officers and enlisted men alike would pick this town for relaxation and rejuvenation during the American military days.
+Camp John Hay was originally established in 1903 after President Theodore Roosevelt signed an executive order designating it.
+The base was originally established as a communications station, but in reality, it was more accurately used for rest and relaxation for U.S. Military and Department of Defense officials.